ORC: Network Group-based Knowledge Distillation using Online Role Change: Experiment Settings

-\textbf{Implementation details.} We use common data augmentations such as random crop and horizontal flip.
-We use stochastic gradient descent optimizer with momentum 0.9 and weight decay 0.0005.
-We initialize the learning rate to 0.05, especially the mobilenetV2, shufflenetV1, and shufflenetV2 networks set to 0.1 and then decrease it by 0.1 at epochs 100, 150, 210 until the last 240 epochs.
-We set batch size as 64 and temperature $\tau$ as 4, respectively.\\
+\textbf{Implementation details.} (1) \textbf{CIFAR:} We use common data augmentations such as random crop and horizontal flip.
+We use a stochastic gradient descent optimizer with momentum 0.9 and weight decay 0.0005.
+We generally initialize the learning rate to 0.05 but set it to 0.1 for the MobilenetV2, ShufflenetV1, and ShufflenetV2 networks.
+We then decrease it by 0.1 at epochs 100, 150, 210 until the last 240 epochs.
+We set a batch size to 64 and a temperature $\tau$ to 4.
+(2) \textbf{ImageNet:} For ImageNet, we employ a stochastic gradient descent optimizer with nesterov momentum 0.9, weight decay 2e-5.
+We set the batch size to 64, the temperature $\tau$ to 2, the base learning rate to 0.1, and decrease the learning rate by 0.1 every 30 epochs for a total of 3 times.